-Just because you’ll have to remain socially distant from friends and family for at least the beginning of 2021, doesn’t mean you can’t ring in the New Year with a few.
+While large gatherings may not be the most appealing or reccomended method of celeberating this New Year’s Eve, that doesn’t mean you can’t safely ring in 2022 with a few friends or family members — and delicious snacks of course!
 Usually, the popular treats will be finger foods, not entrees, since you’ll be snacking past dinner.
 Instead of hearty Christmas dinners, think dips, chili, sweets.
 Local pizza joints will be on speed dial!
 If your New Year’s resolution is the traditional “lose weight,” get a jump on it by enjoying a few healthier snacks.

 Today, we’ll get you three healthier recipes to delight on New Year’s Eve: a sweet, a meat, and a dip!
 First up…